 Nordic Ski Specs You Should Care About

 Camber is the underfoot arch that lifts the center of the ski off the snow.
 When weight is applied, the camber compresses and acts like a spring to provide forward momentum.
 Over time, skis wear out and the camber softens (see skate skis pro tip above).

 Flex is the length and stiffness of the camber.
 Classic and skate skis differ greatly in their length and stiffness of flex depending on the skier’s weight, height and ability.
 Most companies offer guidance charts and/or print the flex number for that individual pair of skis on the ski itself.

 - Pro Ski Swap Tip - Before going to a ski swap, research your flex number using an online flex chart or ask a knowledgeable staff member or volunteer to help determine your flex number at the ski swap.
 Note that flex numbers come in ranges and may differ between ski companies.

 Sidecut is the width difference between the tip, waist and tail of a ski.
 Nordic skis have minimal sidecut because they are not designed to carve downhill turns.
 If you are shopping for telemark and backcountry touring skis, the more visible the sidecut, the easier downhill turning will be.

-Knowledgeable staff and ski swap volunteers are available at the Friday drop off and can help you price your items.
+We recommend you consider the price of your gear before bringing it to the Equipment Drop-Off.
+If you truly cannot decide, knowledgeable staff and ski swap volunteers are available at the Friday drop-off and can help you price your items.

-Once the swap has been fully reconciled, your check will be mailed to you.
-Tahoe Cross Country Ski Education Association (TCCSEA) keeps 15% commission as a fundraiser for our TCCSEA Junior Programs.
+Once the swap has been fully reconciled, we will mail a check to you.
+Tahoe Cross-Country Ski Education Association keeps 20% commission as a fundraiser for our Tahoe XC Junior Programs.
 Please provide your valid, legible name and mailing address when dropping off your equipment.